-Three Audit Committee Meetings were held during the year with all members attending, together with the Managing Director.
+Four Audit Committee Meetings were held during the year with all members attending all but one of those meetings, together with the Managing Director and Chief Financial Officer.
 In addition to these meetings the Chairman of the Audit Committee met periodically with management and the external auditors.